 The technique, dynamic quadrature offset cancellation, removes key sources of the output drift induced by temperature and package stress.
 This offset reduction technique is based on a signal modulation-demodulation process.
-An illustration of how it is implemented is shown in Figure 10.
+"Figure 10: Model of Chopper Stabilization Circuit (Dynamic Offset Cancellation)" illustrates how it is implemented.